elastic/kibana/x-pack/solutions/security/plugins/security_solution/docs/testing/test_plans/detection_response/prebuilt_rules/upgrade.md

 And for Y of the installed rules there are new versions available And all of those Y new versions have conflicts with the current versions And user is on the Rule Management page
-When user opens the Rule Updates table
+When user is on the Rule Updates table
-Then Y rules available for upgrade should be displayed in the table When user selects <Z> rules, all of which have upgrade conflicts Then user should see a CTA to upgrade <Z> number of rules, which should be disabled When user hovers on the CTA to upgrade multiple rules
+When user selects <Z> rules, all of which have upgrade conflicts Then user should see a CTA to upgrade <Z> number of rules, which should be disabled When user hovers on the CTA to upgrade multiple rules